Is my driver's license suspended?

 If you had a valid Oregon driver License at the time that the suspension took effect you may be eligible for a hardship permit.
 If your license is revoked, you will probably not be eligible for a hardship permit.
 If you have a commercial driver license (CDL) you will not be eligible for a hardship permit.
 You will have to turn in your CDL for a basic class C license.
 Then, you can get a hardship permit.

 If you had an out of state license at the time that the suspension went into effect, you cannot get a hardship permit.
-If you have an out of state license at the time of arrest and plan on living in Oregon, you should immediately take your driver license (because it will not be confiscated by the office upon arrest or upon a chemical test failure or refusal) and swap it out for an Oregon license.
+If you have an out of state license at the time of arrest and plan on living in Oregon, you should immediately take your driver license (because it will not be confiscated by the officer upon arrest or upon a chemical test failure or refusal) and swap it out for an Oregon license.
 You need to do this before the DMV suspension goes into effect.
 If you wait until after the suspension takes effect, you will not be able to procure an Oregon license.
 If you do not have an Oregon license at the start of the suspension period, you will not be eligible to get an Oregon hardship license.

 You will not be able to get a hardship permit is your license was revoked for life due to a motor vehicle homicide, a felony DUI or a third DUI conviction.